Yord/pxi/README.md

 </p>
 </summary>

-Finally, we use apply a `filter` function to identify obese characters and keep only their names.
+Finally, we use the `filter` applier to identify obese characters and keep only their names.

 ```json
 {"name":"R2-D2"}